 Skip to content

-How to Fix: Microsoft Edge is Very Slow Performance
+Fix: Microsoft Edge is Slow and Sluggish Performance

 Microsoft Edge is heavy on the operating system.
-Hence they often become slow over time due to data and cache storage.
-It’s recommended to clear the data regularly or even flush the cache to keep the browser smooth.
-If the Edge is slow after clearing the cache, we can reset the browser settings to default or reinstall the computer.
+Hence, they often become slow over time due to data and cache storage.

 1. Launch the Microsoft Edge browser.